Andi Ramang: International career

 In 1952, Ramang replaced Sunardi, Suardi Arland's brother – both of them football players – to join a training camp in Djakarta.
 This led to his call-up to the Indonesia national football team.
 During the All-Indonesia tour of the Far East in 1953, Indonesia played against the Philippines in their country, All-Hong Kong, Hong Kong Selection, Combined Chinese and South Korea in Hong Kong, and the Thai Royal Air Force in Bangkok, Thailand.
 Indonesia only lost once to South Korea and winning all the other games.
 They only conceded 7 goals and scored 25 goals, of which 19 of them are scored by Ramang.

 Ramang was also called up by coach Antun Pogačnik to be the part of the 1956 Summer Olympics team in Melbourne.
 Indonesia automatically qualified to the quarterfinals after South Vietnam withdrew.
 They successfully held the Soviet Union 0–0, who at the time was considered to be one of the strongest teams in the world.
 In the replay match Indonesia lost 0–4 to USSR, but the first game was considered as one of the famous matches in the Indonesian football history.

 Ramang, who wore shirt number 9 in the tournament stated in an interview with Tempo about the match: "Actually I was about to score a goal that time.
 But my shirt was being pulled from behind."
 It was the first time, also the only one so far for the Indonesian football team to participate in the Summer Olympics.

-One of Ramang's famous goals was against China PR in the 1958 FIFA World Cup qualification, where Indonesia won 2–0, and one of the goals was done by bicycle kick.
+One of Ramang's famous goals was against China PR in the 1958 FIFA World Cup qualification, where Indonesia won 2–0, and one of the goals was done by a bicycle kick.

-Ramang gained nationwide popularity during his international career, including in the late 50s where many Indonesian mothers named their babies "Ramang."
+Ramang gained nationwide popularity during his international career, including in the late 50s, when many Indonesian mothers named their babies "Ramang".